panda-lsy/More-bows/README.md

 ### Other people's ports:
 - LucidSage's port of the More Bows mod to 1.8 can be found [here](https://github.com/LucidSage/More-bows)!

+### Building:
+The Gradle build script resolves dependancies automatically, but it relies on having both a Java 6 compatible JDK installed (which Gradle builds the mod with) _and_ a Java 8 compatible JDK (or higher) installed (which Gradle itself runs on).
+This can be worked around by changing the Gradle build script to build the mod with a JDK that's compatible with one installed on the computer building this mod, although this could potentially result in slight differences or incompatibilities with truely ancient versions of Java.
+Note that ProGuard is used to output bytecode compatible with Java 5, so this might be a moot point.

 ### Licence:
 As iDiamondhunter ["removed the copyrights" from this mod](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1286765-1-6-2-more-bows-mod?comment=733), I presume that this mod is free of any known copyright, and that it is in the public domain.
 Therefore, I will be keeping it licensed as such.